jnichols-pdx/cs494-irc/readme.md

-# CS494 Irc Chat System
+# CS494 IRC Chat System

 Yet Another Rust IRC Client - A client and server implementation of a custom internet relay chat protocol.
 This client and server are _not_ compatible with RFC 1459.
 The chat client uses the Cursive library to